brisbanemakerspace/bms-wiki/policies/fair-use.md

 Tool inductions and workshops should always take priority over general member use.
 These generally won't take more than 30-60 minutes and are an important part of welcoming members into our community.

 There are also some tool specific guidelines below.
-Whilst these aren't absolute rules, this is how we expect members to operate out of respect for each other.
+This is how we expect members to operate out of respect for each other.

 ### Laser Cutting
+#### Bookings
+You can book the laser cutter **once per day for up to 2 hours**, and requires at least 2 hours of notice.
+You can use it longer than this or without making a booking if there are no other bookings at the time.
+See casual use below.

+**During a booking, use by other members is not permitted.**

+#### Casual Use
-If someone is using the machine, and another member wants to run a small (<20 minute) job, that member should be given a turn at the next possible moment (ie when the current job is finished).
+Use without a booking is considered casual use.
+If someone is using the machine, and another member wants to run a small (<15 minute) job, that member should be given priority.

-For extended jobs, if more than 1 person is waiting to use the laser cutter, members are expected to take turns in 1 hour blocks.
+Otherwise, if more than 1 person is waiting to use the laser cutter, members are expected to take turns in 1 hour blocks.

 ## Consumables
 As a member, you are allowed to use any consumables we have on-site (for example, glue, popsicle sticks, pens, etc.).
 All consumables, unless otherwise noted, are free to use.
 However, our Consumable Fair Use Policy below applies.
 If you breach this policy, we reserve the right to charge you for the cost of the excessive consumables used.